Sir Graham Moore Islands (Western Australia)

-The Sir Graham Moore Islands are located off the Kimberley coast of Western Australia.
+The Sir Graham Moore Islands are located off the Kimberley coast of Western Australia, at the mouth of Napier Broome Bay.

-The group was named in 1819 by Phillip Parker King after Sir Graham Moore (1764–1843), who held a seat of the board of the English Admiralty Board.
+The group was named in 1819 by Phillip Parker King after Sir Graham Moore (1764–1843), who was then First Naval Lord.

-The group includes: Sir Graham Moore Island, Scorpion Island, Troughton Island.
+The main island in the group is Sir Graham Moore Island.
+The group also includes Scorpion Island, Kim Island, and three islets named the Geranium Islands.